greg-raven/Impeachment-Chronicles/_posts/2022-09-15-the-walls-of-justice-are-closing-in-on-trump.md

 ---
-title: 'The walls of justice are closing in on Trump'
+title: "The walls of justice are closing in on Trump"
 layout: post
 author:
 - Andrew Weissmann